farwaali08/pyber-analysis/README.md

 * **Population Density:** Urban areas, generally, are densely populated, which automatically creates a larger potential customer base.
 A good starting point for the other city types would be to explore densely populated Suburban areas.

 * **Car Ownership:** This can take two approaches: areas with low car ownership will have a higher requirement for alternative transportation methods.
-Areas with a higher car ownership can be potential drivers.
+Areas with a higher car ownership can be seen as a pool of potential drivers.

 * **Economic Activity:** Areas with higher median incomes, and interestingly, higher unemployment ([Source](https://www.vox.com/the-goods/2019/1/11/18179036/uber-lyft-rural-areas-subscription-model)) may be more likely to embrace ride-sharing.
 PyBer creates jobs, which is an incentive for these areas.